To be the role model for state government agencies in delivering excellent customer service

 Goal: Provide leadership and support to the enterprise for the continuity of government, emergency management, and homeland security programs.

-- Maintain the enterprise continuity program, providing expert advice to departments for development of continuity programs and plans to restore essential state services resulting from a serious incident, disaster or interruption affecting Montana's citizens or infrastructure.
+- Maintain the enterprise continuity and emergency management programs, providing expert advice to departments for development of their agency programs and plans to restore essential state services resulting from a serious incident, disaster or interruption affecting Montana's citizens or infrastructure.

 - Develop and maintain an enterprise homeland security strategy under the direction of the state homeland security advisor and in coordination with the Department of Military Affairs.